mikamautnerrohde/researchproject/Research Project Manual.md

 Role| Requirements| Responsibilities
 ----- | ----- | ---------
-Daily supervisor|Must be PhD candidate or a more senior researcher.Must be active in research

-group that hosts the
+Daily supervisor|Must be PhD candidate or a more senior researcher.
+Must be active in research group that hosts the internship |

-internship |
-Phone | $12 |
+Internal assessor | $12 |
-Pipe | $1 |
+External assessor (also: co-assessor) | $1 |

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0ODMzMzE3MF19
+eyJoaXN0b3J5IjpbLTE2OTQ0NDAxMzJdfQ==
 -->